dsdsgege/Bioinformatics/README.md

 # Bioinformatics
-Learning the basics of bioinformatics by solving rosaling problems.
+Learning the basics of bioinformatics by solving Rosalind problems.